karthi2016/sales-assistant-bot-Boo/language/conversations/newgoal-01.md

 [10000](amount_of_money)$
 * amount_response

-< when should this goal start?
+< When should this goal start?
 * client_goal/start_date

 [December 1st 2017](date_start)